 Illustration of superhero driving boat with black white and blue text over illustration.
 Blue and red text on white background.

-Budweiser sponsored 22 hydroplanes known as Miss Budweiser, that raced in the unlimited class under the u12 banner.
+Budweiser dabbled in the racing circuit and sponsored 22 hydroplanes known as Miss Budweiser, that raced in the unlimited class under the u12 banner.
 These were owned by Bernie Little and his youngest son, Joe.
-Anheuser-Busch began sponsoring them in 1963, thanks to a friend of Bernie, the Anheuser-Busch president August Busch, III.
+Anheuser-Busch began sponsoring them in 1963, thanks to a friend of Bernie, the Anheuser-Busch president, August Busch, III.
 After the 2004 season, Joe stopped racing as there were changes in Anheuser-Busch leadership.
 The sponsorship lasted 43 years.
 Bill Sterett was the driver in 1969 and brought in 5 wins between 1968-1969.
 He was replaced with Dean Chenoweth, who drove from 1970-73 before departing, but came back from 1979-1982, and he brought in 23 wins for Miss Budweiser.